 As these laws received the governor’s signature in an emergency clause, they went into effect immediately.
 The unintended consequences of these laws are not yet known.
-They do raise several legal questions and situations that will have to be addressed in court.
+They do raise several legal questions and situations that need addressing in court.
 One such issue is terminating the guardianship.
 As with all powers of attorney the guardianship if transferred by power of attorney can be terminated at any time.
 This means that if you are seeking emergency guardianship of a child so by power of attorney may not be for you.
-This is because the the parent who transferred custody to you may be able to terminate the guardianship before the immediate risk of harm has been resolved.
+This is because the the parent who transfers custody to you may be able to terminate the guardianship before the immediate risk of harm resolves.

 Find a Tulsa Temporary Guardianship Attorney:

 If you have any questions regarding Tulsa temporary guardianship either by emergency or through a power of attorneys call us today.
 Our family law attorneys help with all divorce , Guardianship and child custody issues.